Getting updates for public transport

 - this information is not sent out as an alert to mobile apps

 If you arrive at a station and a lift is out of order, contact customer service staff.
-Legally, staff must make reasonable adjustments that will help you to finish your journey.
+Legally, staff must make reasonable adjustments to help you finish your journey.
 These include:

-- helping you to use a service lift, if there is one
+- helping you to use a service lift

 - arranging free transport to continue your journey